Creamy Mashed Cauliflower

 Instructions

-- Drain, and return the cauliflower to the hot pan.
-Cover and let it sit for 2 to 3 minutes.
+- Drain and return to the hot pot.
+Cover and let it sit 2–3 minutes to release the extra moisture.

 Notes

-- Olive oil: substitute butter for a richer flavor.
+- Olive oil: Substitute with butter for a richer flavor.

 I made these tonight and they are yummy.
 I added a 1/2 tbsp more of olive oil as I did not eat any fats today.
 I am glad to have these in my recipe box!